junior-devleague/CleanYourRoom-python/readme.md

 -   Review the current state of your files and directories on the filesystem.
 Decide on an initial organization scheme you want to follow.
 This might change while you are organizing, thats OK!
+-   **IMPORTANT!**: Make a backup of all your files!
+If you mistakenly erase a file or bash your directories, it will be gone for good. =(
 -   Clean your room!

 Resources